Saving for College: A Brief Guide for Parents

 How Is Need-Based Financial Aid Determined?

 Filing for the Free Application for Federal Student Aid (FAFSA) should be your first step toward receiving federal financial aid.
 If you don’t apply, you won’t have access to any type of loans, grants or work-study programs.
-Some schools may require you to fill out the similar CSS (College Scholarship Service) Profile.
+Some schools may require you to fill out the similar College Scholarship Service (CSS) Profile.

 Are There Tax Credits I Can Get for College Tuition?

-Yes, to take one example, the American Opportunity Tax Credit allows a credit of 100% for the first $2000 of tuition costs, plus an additional 25% of the second $2000, for a maximum annual credit of $2500 per student.
-You’re eligible for this credit if your adjusted gross income is $80,000 or less ($160,000 or less for joint filers).
+Yes.
+To take one example, the American Opportunity Tax Credit allows a credit of 100% for the first $2,000 of tuition costs, plus an additional 25% of the second $2,000, for a maximum annual credit of $2,500 per student.
+You’re eligible for this credit if your family’s adjusted gross income is $180,000 or less ($90,000 or less for single filers).
 Check out IRS Publication 970 for more opportunities for education tax savings, although keep in mind, you can only use one of these tax credits at a time; you can’t double-dip.